I think you’ll agree with me when I say: Finding the best laser level isn’t easy.

 Finally, even though we’d have liked this unit to support rechargeable batteries, the fact that even its disposable batteries can provide a runtime of more than 100 hours means we’ll have to make do with them.

 - Quick setup thanks to a self-leveling feature

 - Automatically shuts off after inactivity of 30 minutes

 - Dual LCD displays; one on the rear and one on the front

 - Astronomically expensive

-In contrast to most other levels in this review – which come standalone – the GRL400HCK comes in a kit.
-That means that while you’ll be paying more up front, you’ll also be getting more items in return.
+In contrast to most other levels in this review – which come standalone – the GRL900 comes in a kit.
+That means that while you’ll be paying more initially, you won’t find yourself buying additional products to complete different measuring tasks

 Its leveling system, meanwhile, features a patented dual-laser system for both horizontal and vertical leveling.
 You can use both the vertical and horizontal beams simultaneously for better accuracy.
 What’s more, you can control everything by a remote which has a range of around 500 feet.

 Two features of this model make it particularly rugged; its durable rotary cage and multiple thin struts.
 Thanks to the former, the rotary’s head will be protected even when it is dropped.
 The latter, by eliminating the blind spots in its design, helps maintain the unit’s strength.